Ancient Wisdom

 Being patient with others can be incredibly challenging in early recovery as we are already overwhelmed managing ourselves.
 Unless we become a hermit living in a cave, we will have to deal with people of all sorts.
 Marcus Aurelius reminds us, “People exist for one another.
 You can instruct or endure them.”
 He also notes that if you choose the instruct route, “Convince them not to.
 If you can.
 And if not, remember: the capacity for patience was given us for a reason.”

-A key to develop patience with others is practicing empathy and understanding.
+A key to developing patience with others is practicing empathy and understanding.
 Most people we encounter have no idea of what is transpiring in their lives.
 They may be grieving the loss of a loved one, dealing with health issues, or any number of situations that are contributing to their actions.
-We, too, have times in our own lives where we act less than honorably.
-It is important to remember that we are all in this together.
+No one is immune to occasionally taking the low road or acting less than honorably.
+We are all human and in this together.

 Another critical area is expectation setting.
 Impatience often stems from unmet expectations of others.
 When we start feeling impatient, take a little time to assess whether our expectations are reasonable.
 Recognize that people may have limitations, make mistakes, or operate on different timelines than you do.
-Develop flexibility in our expectations and remind ourselves that others are on their own journey, just like you.
+We are all on our unique journeys, and we need to acknowledge this as we consider our expectations of others.

-As noted, practicing patience extends beyond dealing with other people.
-We must be patient with ourselves as well.
 The old French proverb sums it up best – Rome was not built in a day.
 We have spent immeasurable time and energy in active addiction, and we will have to work equally hard to recover.
-If we wish to experience the 12 Promises of AA, practicing patience in our lives is critical as we work the program.
+If we wish to experience the 12 Promises of AA, practicing patience in our lives is critical as we work on the program.

-If you are still getting familiar with the promises, I will include them here.
+If you are still getting familiar with the promises of AA found in the Big Book, I have included them at the end of the article.

 1. We are going to know a new freedom and a new happiness.